j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Maintainability

 Lastly, coding guidelines and the consistency they bring to our code help maintainability.
-They do so because guidelines constitute a form of organization, a lower degree of entropy, which literally means it’s easier to order, and to keep things in order.
+They do so because guidelines mean organization, a lower degree of entropy, which also means it’s easier to order, and to keep things in order.
 Although often neglected, maintainability is important, as there’s no code in existence that will only be touched once.
 Even if it’s not going to be edited or updated again, eventually it must be decommissioned.
 And that falls under maintenance, too.

 {pagebreak}

 ## Anatomy of a Coding Guideline

 What exactly is in a coding guideline?
 Isn’t that just a command like, “do _x_”?
 In its simplest form, yes.
-But coding guidelines can and should entail more detail, and then it’s on the purpose and importance of the rule to prove value.
+But coding guidelines can and should entail more detail, and then it’s on the purpose and importance of the rule to generate value.

 ### Structure